Weight Watcher’s Recipe of the Day: Mom’s Chicken & Biscuit Pot Pie

 If you’re like me, it’s probably worth the extra time to make your own biscuits.

-According to my calculations, each serving has 324 calories, *8 Weight Watchers Points Plus and *8 SmartPoints Enjoy!
+According to my calculations, each serving has 324 calories, *8 Weight Watchers Points Plus, *8 SmartPoints and *6 Weight Watchers Freestyle SmartPoints.

 If you liked this lightened up chicken pot pie recipe, be sure to check out some of my other Weight Watchers friendly lightened up comfort food recipes including: SkinnyTaste Chicken Pot Pie Soup, Mini Chicken Pot Pies Made Light & Easy, Easy Slow Cooker Chicken a la King, Slow Cooker Chicken Rice & Broccoli and Skinny Chicken Broccoli Casserole